RyanK-04/Network_Automation_Labs/README.md

 ## Overview

-This repository contains hands-on network automation labs and projects demonstrating practical experience with infrastructure automation, configuration management, and network programmability.
+This repository contains hands-on network automation labs and projects demonstrating practical experience with infrastructure automation, configuration management and network programmability.

 The repository serves as a portfolio of automation exercises using Cisco technologies and open-source automation tools.